GuilhermeSembeneli/git-explorer/README.md

 # Github Explorer

-1. This project doesnt completed!
+1. This project is under development!
 - New features cooming soon
 - In this project i will be using the github api;